 Twenty-three years later, Strauss has been exposed as a serial predator who used his position to sexually abuse at least 177 male students under the guise of treatment, with acts ranging from ogling, to making suggestive statements, to fondling patients’ genitals during examinations.

-Meanwhile, scrutiny has fallen upon Grace, who is now the director of the Student Health Center at Southern Illinois University Carbondale.
+Meanwhile, scrutiny has fallen on Grace, who is now the director of the Student Health Center at Southern Illinois University Carbondale.

 In his mind, he is one of the few administrators who disrupted a culture of silence at OSU.

-That culture was well-documented in a yearlong investigation conducted on OSU’s behalf by the law firm Perkins Coie, which brought the true extent of Strauss’ abuse to light, as dozens of OSU athletic trainers, coaches and administrators were found to have heard rumors and student reports of abuse.
+That culture was documented extensively in a yearlong investigation conducted on OSU’s behalf by the law firm Perkins Coie, which brought the true extent of Strauss’ abuse to light, as dozens of OSU athletic trainers, coaches and administrators were found to have heard rumors and student reports of abuse.

 “It’s clear there were complaints before I got there,” Grace said.
 “I don't think they even bothered to put any of it in writing.
 I was documenting every detail, which now can be scrutinized to say I did something wrong.
 But I'm the only one who did anything at all.”

-However, some victims of Strauss, including Stephen Snyder-Hill, who reported his abuse to Grace, claim Grace waited too long to take out Strauss, and then went only far enough to cover his own back.
+However, some of Strauss' victims, including Stephen Snyder-Hill, who reported his abuse to Grace, claim Grace waited too long to remove the doctor, and then went only far enough to protect his own job and reputation.

-He contends he did share extensive evidence against Strauss with the Medical Board, which failed to act on it, and that any criticism of his methods is purely “semantics."
+Grace contends he did share evidence against Strauss with the Medical Board, which failed to act on it, and that any criticism of his methods is purely “semantics."

 Grace, who is still licensed to practice medicine in Ohio, has not been found at fault in any investigation to date for his procedure in removing Strauss.

-He supervised Strauss’ part-time work treating students at OSU's Student Health Center for three and a half years, beginning in August of 1992 and ending in January of 1996, when Grace removed him after the third student complaint.
+He supervised Strauss’ part-time work treating students at OSU's Student Health Center for three and a half years, beginning in August of 1992 and ending in January of 1996, when he removed Strauss after the third student complaint.

 Until now, all that was known of Grace’s side of the story came from a preliminary phone conversation he had with Perkins Coie investigators, which was detailed in their report.